-A flexible course aimed at graduates and speech and language therapy professionals seeking in-depth specialised knowledge in neuroscience, developmental, or multilingualism.
+The flexible MSc Language Sciences course is aimed at graduates and professionals working in language-related careers seeking in-depth specialised knowledge in the neuroscience of language, language development or multilingualism.

-The MSc in Language Sciences is ideal for preparing graduates in linguistics, speech and language therapy, psychology, health science, education and allied disciplines for research-related careers in language sciences.
+The MSc in Language Sciences is ideal for preparing graduates in linguistics, speech and language therapy, psychology, education and allied disciplines for research-related careers in the language sciences.
 The master's is also appropriate if you are a professional already working in speech and language therapy and would like to update your knowledge of the language sciences.

-Developmental: this pathway will focus on language development and disorders, including disorders of fluency and childhood bilingualism.
+- Language development: this pathway will focus on language development and disorders, including disorders of fluency and childhood bilingualism.

-Multilingualism: this pathway provides a flexible multidisciplinary course focusing on linguistic, cognitive and pedagogical aspects of multilingualism, as well as research training in this area.
+- Multilingualism: this pathway provides a flexible multidisciplinary course focusing on linguistic, cognitive and pedagogical aspects of multilingualism, as well as research training in this area.

 This course is recognised as a member of the Linguistics Pathway for the ESRC South East Network for Social Sciences (SeNSS).
 SeNSS provides funding for UK and EU students interested in PhD research.
 This means that students on the MSc Languages Sciences who are interested in continuing on to PhD studies are eligible to apply for PhD funding via the SenSS Linguistics Pathway.